Research and Development Survey

 Enterprises (business, government, and CRI) are included in the R&D Survey population if they:

-- enterprises recording R&D activity in the last BOS or the previous two R&D surveys (only from full coverage strata)
+• enterprises recording R&D activity in the last 2 Business Operations Surveys (BOS) or the previous three R&D surveys

 Excluding ANZSIC division codes ‘H’ (accommodation and food services), ‘G’ (retail trade), and ‘I’ (transport, postal and warehousing) is due to the previous equivalents of these industries showing little or no contribution to the total reported expenditure on R&D in the 2002 survey.
 We considered such contributions too small to justify their inclusion in the survey population so the equivalent industries have been excluded since the R&D Survey: 2004.
 ANZSIC division ‘P’ (education and training) is excluded, with the exception of universities, who perform the vast majority of R&D in this industry.